 “Let’s not get tired of doing what is good.
 At just the right time we will reap a harvest of blessing if we don’t give up,” (Galatians 6: 9).

 Cory shares this with the hope that it’ll help inspire others to keep pushing towards their dream, as large as it may seem.

 Before Minnesota, Cory was a Sports Anchor with Comcast Sportsnet in Houston, Texas, where he anchored daily sportscasts, served as a Host for Houston Astros Pre & PostGame LIVE and the magazine show “Astros Bases Loaded.”
 In 2014, Cory earned 2 more Emmy nominations for Best Sports Anchor and Best Discussion/Interview.

 Cory’s other TV stops include: KVUE-TV in Austin, Texas, WROC-TV in Rochester, New York (Best Sportscast, 2010), WENY-TV in Elmira, New York, KTVH-TV in Helena, Montana, and KXJB-TV in Fargo, North Dakota (Best Sportscast, 2003).
 Cory also served as an intern for WRC-TV and “The George Michael Sports Machine” in Washington, DC.

-Cory is married to his co-anchor, Camille Williams, and the couple has three children (all under four).
+Cory is married and has three children (all under five).
 Cory grew up in Perham, Minnesota and graduated from Concordia College in Moorhead.